sailfishos-open/docker-sailfishos-builder/README.md

 First, SPEC file is parsed and all the build requirements are installed.

+Second, if sources are in Git repository, RPM version will be determined based on the latest git tag and its offset from HEAD.
+Regardless of whether sources are in Git or not, release will be offset by UTC timestamp.
+Such handling of RPM version and release will ensure the newest builds would have larger version-release pair.

 Next, RPM build proceeds in a classical way using `rpmbuild`, under a dedicated user `builder`.
 For that, folders for building are setup under `/builder/rpmbuild`.
 It is possible to debug intermediate steps